BigFatDog/spark-on-k8s/README.md

 * Spark Operator

 ## Observations on Industry
-* Companys are using spark on k8s in production: Data Bricks, Data Mechanics
+* Spark on k8s has been applied in production widely: E.g., Data Bricks, Data Mechanics, Palantir.
 * Hybrid cluster (spark is deployed together with other products) is a bad practice.
 Spark is usually deployed in a standandalone k8s cluster, serving as a resilient computational cluster
 * Copmanys are moving from EMR to EKS
 * Spark operator over spark submit